 If you have access to an EAP through your employer, it typically provides a limited number of free sessions with a counsellor.
 EAPs are a good entry point, especially if cost is a barrier, but sessions are often limited and you may not be able to choose your practitioner.
 For longer-term therapy, you'll likely want to transition to a private practitioner.

-2. Understanding credentials: RPsych, RCT/CCC, RSW
+2. Understanding credentials: RPsych, CCC, RSW

 In Alberta, three main types of regulated practitioners provide talk therapy.
 Each has different education requirements and scopes of practice.
 For a deeper comparison, see our guide on psychologist vs counsellor in Alberta.